FormalLanguageConstrainedPathQuerying/CFPQ_Data/docs/grammars/data/java_points_to.rst

 and loaded from fields :math:`f \in \textit{fields}`.
 Introduced in `"Giga-scale exhaustive points-to analysis for Java in under a minute" <https://dl.acm.org/doi/10.1145/2858965.2814307>`_.
-The dataflow of the program is constructed from object creations, variable assignments, and load / store operations on fields.
+The dataflow of the program is constructed from object creations, variable assignments, and load/store operations on fields.

 Example Grammars